phenriot/BloodPaTH/README.md

 ## Introduction <a href="README.md"> <img src="https://github.com/phenriot/BloodPaTH/blob/main/Other/BloodPaTH_logo.png" align="right" width="150"/> </a>

 The *BloodPaTh* package is a tool allowing the investigation of bloodborne pathogens transmission within healthcare settings using longitudinal prospective data.

 ## Installation

 After downloading the *BloodPaTH* package (BloodPaTH_1.0.tar.gz) please start by installing it in your R environment using the following command line (you will need the *tools* package to process):
  > tools::Rcmd("INSTALL BloodPaTH_1.0.tar.gz")

 ## How does it work ?

+The main model was coded in C++.

-...
-Coming soon ...
+*...
+Coming soon ...*

 **NB**: This package is in alpha version and is still under development.
 A Shiny app is currently being developped.